 - Training you on how to do your job safely

-If your employer fails to look after your health and safety and you suffer abdominal injuries in an accident at work which could have been avoided, you may be able to make a claim for compensation against your employer.
+If your employer fails to look after your health and safety and you suffer abdominal injuries in an accident at work which could have been avoided, you may be able to make organ injury claims for compensation against your employer.

 Road traffic accidents carry a real risk of organ injury to road users.
-The reported road casualties in Great Britain report shows that there were an estimated 131,220 casualties in RTAs in the year ending June 2020.
+The reported road casualties in Great Britain report show an estimated 131,220 casualties in RTAs in the year ending June 2020.
 There are a variety of different ways in which you could sustain abdominal injuries in a road traffic accident which include the following: